mu-box/microbox-engine-wordpress/README.md

 ---

 ### PHP Settings
 The following settings are typically configured in the php.ini.
-When using Nanobox, these are configured in the Boxfile.
+When using Microbox, these are configured in the Boxfile.

 - [php_runtime](#php_runtime)
 - [php_extensions](#php_extensions)